 Alex Hubbard (b.
 1975, Tolego, Oregon) is a Los Angeles-based artist whose work encompasses video art and painting, exploring the boundaries of each via a cross-examination that invigorates both media in new and inventive ways.
 Constructed along parallel lines, his videos and paintings explore composition, mass, colour and depth of images in unexpected ways.
 Avoiding a single point of focus, Hubbard constructs his videos in layers, engulfing the viewer with bold colours, performative gestures and evolving, all-over compositions in which movement is multi-directional and time appears to be non-linear.
 Often described as 'moving paintings', the videos are a record of physical creation and destruction, with the hand of the artist tangible, and sometimes visible, in the frame.

 In counterpoint to the videos, Hubbard’s paintings often suggest a mechanical means of production.
 Fields of colour in fibreglass and resin are interrupted with richly pooled, dripped and poured paint.
-Their surfaces may be stencilled, trowelled or silkscreened – the anti-hierarchical choice of technique parallels the diy aesthetic of the video works.
+Working with fast-drying materials, such as epoxy and latex, the artist is forced to act quickly, embracing chance happenings and revelling in the autonomy of his chosen media.
+Such anti-hierarchical materials and techniques provide a corollary to the DIY aesthetic of the video works.
 And through this deconstruction every traditional opposition of the formal language of painting is opened up: figure and ground, material and illusionistic depth, the horizontality of production and the verticality of display.